-Boilerplate Descriptions for University of Hawaiʻi at Mānoa, College of Social Sciences, and Social Science Research Institute
+Boilerplate Descriptions for the University of Hawaiʻi at Mānoa, College of Social Sciences, and Social Science Research Institute

-• Updated October 2020
+- Updated October 2020

 University of Hawaiʻi at Mānoa